hadrienj/hadrienj.github.io/_posts/2018-01-01-ch02_integrals_medium.md

 #### Imbalanced Dataset

-Since we separated the data into very good wines and not very good wines, the dataset is *imbalanced*: there are different quantities of data corresponding to each target class.
+Since we separated the data into very good wines and not very good wines, the dataset is *imbalanced*: there are different quantity of data corresponding to each target class.

 Let's check how many observations you have in the negative (not very